jmettraux/h.js/README.md

 // fev: a classical event function, function(evt) {}
 // fun: a function, function(elt) {}
 // sel: css selector
-// sta: start point, either a DOM Element, either a CSS selector
+// sta: start point: a DOM Element, a CSS selector (string), or an Event
 // str: a String

 // sta and sel may be arrays of DOM elements or CSS selectors (2022-02-24)